 The auxiliary DC jack is located at the front right side of the ATV.
-The auxiliary DC jack can be used for suitable work lights, radios, etc. The auxiliary DC jack should only be used when the engine is running.
+The auxiliary DC jack can be used for suitable work lights, radios, etc. The auxiliary DC jack should only be used when the engine is running and the light switch is set to "OFF".

-- 1. Set the light switch to "OFF".
+- Set the light switch to "OFF".

 - 2. Start the engine.
 (See page 6-1.)

 - 3. Open the auxiliary DC jack cap, and then insert the accessory power plug into the jack.

-1. Auxiliary DC jack cap

-1. Auxiliary DC jack
+- 1. Auxiliary DC jack cap - 2.
+Auxiliary DC jack